PC-Ngumoha/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 This script generates a random number, extracts the last digit of that number and then evaluates if the last digit is `greater than 5`, `0` or `less than 6 and not 0`.

 ### 2-print_alphabet.py
+This script prints all the letters of the ASCII alphabet in lowercase.

+### 3-print_alphabt.py
-This script prints all the letters of the ASCII alphabet in lowercase letters.
+This script prints all the letters of the ASCII alphabet except the letters `e` and `q` in lowercase.